-Work-based Learning (formerly Co-op) is an academic class that blends classroom learning with practical work experience.
-Instead of attending class in a traditional classroom, students work with an employer in a position directly related to their field of study.
-Work-based Learning is similar to an internship but students receive academic credit either as an elective or as a required class.
-Through partnerships with the business community, students gain work experience that increases their chances of finding career-related employment upon completion.
+Work-based learning (formerly Co-op) is an academic class that allows students to gain practical work experience.
+Rather than attend class in a traditional classroom, students work with an employer in a position directly related to their field of study.
+Work-based learning is similar to an internship but students receive academic credit either as an elective or as a required class.
+By participating, students gain work experience that increases their ability to find career-related employment upon graduation.
 Employers have the opportunity to connect with students as faculty support them throughout the experience.
-Work-based Learning experiences may be paid or unpaid.
+Work-based learning experiences may be paid or unpaid.

 Students are accepted from various programs of study, provided they meet the following criteria:

-- Students who meet certain criteria may qualify to receive academic credit for a Work-based Learning experience at their current job.
+- Students currently working in their field may be able to receive academic credit for the WBL class at their current job.

-For more information, contact the Central Campus Workplace Learning Office, Terrell Building, Room 326, call 704.330.6217, email email@example.com, or visit cpcc.edu/workplacelearning.
-Locations for Workplace Learning offices on all CPCC campuses are listed on the website.
+Locations for Workplace Learning offices on all CPCC campuses are listed on the websites.

 Internships are flexible, non-credit bearing work experiences that allow students and recent graduates to gain exposure to their field.
 Internships enable students to further build related work experience and enhance their portfolios, and are an option in programs where work-based learning is unavailable.
 Upon successful completion of an internship, participants will receive a certificate acknowledging their achievement.